cyberknight777/hugo-stuff/content/about.md

 If you're on telegram, I'm sure you will see me almost always online on telegram.
 Some may even think I don't sleep at all.
 The truth is, I sleep when everyone is in deep sleep.
 Plus I don't close my telegram client because I do stuff and at times I switch to telegram to check messages.

-I am using an iPhone 15 Pro Max as my main phone alongside a OnePlus 7T Pro 5G McLaren Edition (hotdogg) and Redmi Note 10 (sunny) as my secondary devices.
+I am using an iPhone 15 Pro Max as my main phone alongside a OnePlus 7T Pro 5G McLaren Edition (hotdogg), Redmi Note 10 (sunny) and Motorola G54 5G (cancunf) as my secondary devices.
 I also own a Redmi Note 9 (merlin) yet I barely use it.

 I'm PM friendly on any platform unless if you're gonna ask skid questions or gonna spam my inbox with logs.
 If you have any important queries to ask me, feel free to read my **[FAQ](https://cyberknight777.dev/faq)** & join my **[telegram chat](https://t.me/knightschat)** instead of just sending a *hi*.